JieZheng-ShanghaiTech/CellVTA/README.md

 Download the preprocessed data from the `data` folder in  [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link).
 Put them in `./datasets` and `unzip` them.

 ### Pretrained Model
-Download model checkpoints in the paper from the `checkpoints` folder [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link).
+Download model checkpoints in the paper from the `checkpoints` folder [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link) and put them in ./pretrained_models/cellvta.

 If you want to train the model by yourself, you need to get the pretrained weights of UNI.
 You can access it from [UNI](https://huggingface.co/MahmoodLab/UNI).